hackclub/hackclub/workshops/login_auth/README.md

 [Live Example](https://loginauth-12.web.app)

-Try live example using Email-`login@authentication.com` and Password-`password`.
+Try live example using:
+- EMAIL-`login@authentication.com`
+- PASSWORD-`password`

 ## Getting Started :rocket:

-### Creating a firebase project 💻 -
+### Creating a FIREBASE project 💻 -
-At first you will need to sign-in to firebase, if you have google account then you can directly sign-in to firebase otherwise create one.
+At first you will need to sign-in to [FIREBASE](https://firebase.google.com/), if you have google account then you can directly sign-in to FIREBASE otherwise create one.

 After sign-in you will see an interface like image below.